Sexual Trauma Healing

 Pay attention to where in your body you feel aroused.
 You can put a mat on the floor for this exercise and lie down on it on your back with your knees bent.
 Notice sensations in your body, try to sink into your body and to the floor.
 Drop your breath to your belly and breath deeply, take 3 deep breaths before beginning the next part of the exercise.

 Rub your hands together to bring some heat and energy.
-When you are ready place one hand on your genitals, and let the warmth radiate onto your pubic bone and your vulva.
+When you are ready place one hand on your genitals, and let the warmth radiate onto your pubic bone and your vulva/penis.
 You can imagine your genitals healing and keep breathing into your genitals.
-Use your imagination to connect breathing with you genitals.
+Use your imagination to connect breathing with your genitals.
 You can place your other hand on your heart or over your lower abdomen just above your pubic bone.
 Try this for 5 minutes per session.

 YES MAYBE NO